veganaize/closure-compiler/Writing-Compiler-Pass.md

       }
     }

-Any compiler passes should implement `com.google.javascript.jscomp.CompilerPass` providing the `process()` method.
+Any compiler passes should implement [`CompilerPass`](https://github.com/google/closure-compiler/blob/master/src/com/google/javascript/jscomp/CompilerPass.java) providing the `process()` method.
 The compiler will execute this method when the pass is scheduled to run.
 The Abstract Syntax Tree (AST) will be passed into our new pass.
-The externs tree contains all the extern definition provided by the user with --externs.
+The externs tree contains all the externs definition provided by the user with `--externs`.
 The root tree contains all the source code for the compilation.

 # Traversing the AST

 We can traverse the tree with our own recursion with the Node's `getFirstChild()`, `getLastChild()` and `getNext()` functions.
 However, the compiler has several traversal tools that simplify this process.
-We will use
+We will use [`NodeTraversal`](https://github.com/google/closure-compiler/blob/master/src/com/google/javascript/jscomp/NodeTraversal.java).

     package com.google.javascript.jscomp;